Vermayugank/E2E-Chat_App/README.md

 # End to end encryption
-Its is made usinf QuickEncrypt Module.
+Its is made using QuickEncrypt Module.

 ### how to start in development mode